Layering up for the cold is always advised but is an absolute must when heading to the slopes.

 When skiing during peak ski season, we would recommend layering up with all the above.
 The perfect layering set up should consist of: a close-fitting high-wicking next-to-skin base layer, then a good micro-fleece (or thicker if conditions dictate) mid-layer – which can easily be removed if the weather gets warmer.
 Finally the outer layer, sometimes a shell or insulated style if temperatures are really cold.

 Beyond these layers, you should also keep in mind ski socks and gloves, as your hands and feet are both imperative to your comfort on the slopes.

 Layering Ski Socks

 When it comes to suitable socks to ski in, your best bet is buying ski socks.

-Doubling up on normal socks – even the thickest pair you have! – will simply not cut it, as they are not designed with the features or insulation that you will require when skiing.
+Doubling up on normal socks – even the thickest pair you have – will simply not cut it, as they are not designed with the features or insulation that you will require when skiing.
 Ski socks tend to have padding and seams placed in just the right places.

-A good pair of will be all that you require.
+One good pair of will be all that you require.
 Don’t wear more than one pair, as this can prove uncomfortable when wearing ski boots, and can also cause your ankles to lift inside ski boots.

 Although, it is recommended that you buy more than one pair, as a fresh pair is recommended each day.

 There are two main kinds of ski gloves: the classic ‘five-digit’ kind and mittens.

 The regular and reliable ‘five-digit version’ is the classic ski glove with individual fingers.
 Most popular for skiers and snowsports fans alike, they offer optimal mobility and functionality.
 They can have either short cuffs or long cuffs, which is important to note as everybody will have a personal preference when it comes to this.